Hi there, my name is Ania and I am really happy that you are here.

 About adopting a plant-based diet

-While I was the main force behind this change, Duncan, who is a serious runner (the voice behind the ‘Boy on the Run’ segments of the Marathon Talk podcast) shared my sentiment.
+While I was the main force behind this change, Duncan, who is a very serious amateur runner, shared my sentiment.
 Inspired by the sporting achievements of famous vegan athletes including fellow Aussie fast bowler Peter Siddle and ultramarathoner Scott Jurek; he decided to join me.
 We have never looked back.

 About the blog